ebzzry/ebzzry.github.io/src/gpg-ssh-kde.md

 The steps outline above are meant to be succinct without going through the gory details.
 I avoided reiterating what was already said before so as not to bore you to death.
-If you found this useful, feel free to comment below.
+I hope you found this useful!